humancopy/peace.js/README.md

 <script src="https://humancopy.s3.amazonaws.com/peace-js/peace.min.js" data-theme="blue" async></script>
 ```

-## Extra Options
+## Style

-By default it will show the word Peace in different languages.
+By default **PEACE.JS** will show the word Peace in different languages.
 If you prefer instead to show a peace symbol simply add the `data-stlye="symbol"` attribute to the script tag:

 ```html
 <script src="https://humancopy.s3.amazonaws.com/peace-js/peace.min.js" data-style="symbol" async></script>
 ```

+## Autoloading

 You can also disable the automatic activation of the banner by adding the attribute `data-auto="false"` to the script: